subrotod/GettingAndCleaningData_R/CodeBook.md

 Description: A value that identifies one of the 6 ADLs.

-Data type :  numeric
+Data type :  factor/categorical

 Units : N/A

-Range : 1-6
+Range/Levels :

-Labels : Specified in activity_labels.txt in sorted order.
+Labels :
+1 WALKING

+2 WALKING_UPSTAIRS

+3 WALKING_DOWNSTAIRS

+4 SITTING

+5 STANDING

+6 LAYING

 **Feature variables**